Where can I get an interest-free loan?

 Many retailers have buy-now-pay-later (BNPL) schemes that offer 0% short-term loans to spread the cost of your purchase rather than pay the full amount upfront.

 These schemes can be a cheap and easy way to access free credit and break up large payments into manageable amounts.
-However, just like personal loans, credit cards and other forms of borrowing money, these schemes have their drawbacks and potential pitfalls.
+However, just like personal loans, credit cards and other forms of borrowing money, BNPL schemes have drawbacks and potential pitfalls.

-Late fees for missed payments can be hefty, and consistently missing repayments can add up to a debt that might even be greater than your original purchase.
+Late fees for missed payments can be hefty, and consistently missing repayments can add up to a debt far greater than your original purchase.

 That’s why you shouldn’t choose a BNPL option if you’re not confident that you can keep up with your repayments.